The benefits of black rice are quite amazing.

 While data from these studies is limited, it’s only fair to say that black rice has been shown to improve heart health to an extent.

-8. Black Rice Can Help Improve Gut Health
+8. Can Help Improve Gut Health

 Black rice contains a good amount of fiber per serving, which helps prevent constipation and bloating among other things.